R-Dson/llama-server-cli.py/README.md

 </details>

 ## Key Features
-*   **Simple Single-File Deployment** - easy to deploy and get started.
+*   **Simple Single-File Deployment** - run everything from one file with minimal setup.
-*   **Interactive Menus** - navigate options intuitively using arrow or number keys.
+*   **Interactive Menus** - Navigation with arrow keys or numbered options.
-*   **Multiple Configuration Profiles** - easily manage and switch between different setups.
+*   **Model Specific Profiles** - create and switch between different model configurations effortlessly.
-*   **Background Server Operation** - the server runs unobtrusively in the background.
-*   **Automatic Model Discovery** - automatically finds and selects compatible models.
+*   **OpenAI-Compatible API** - use your local models with any application supporting OpenAI's API format.
+(TODO)
+*   **Streaming for Tool Calls** - Simulates streaming responses for function calling even though it is not natively supported in llama.cpp.
-*   **Instant Config Changes** - apply settings immediately via profile switching or direct edits.
+*   **Instant Config Changes** - settings take effect immediately when switching or editing profiles.
-*   **Automated Config File** - the configuration file is managed automatically for you.
-*   **Automatic Server Management** - handles seamless restarts on changes and cleanup on exit.
-*   **OpenAI-Compatible API** - provides an interface compatible with OpenAI standards.
-(Still some TODO)
+*   **Auto-Managed Configs** - The profiles files are created and updated automatically—no manual edits needed.

 ## Installation